 Ongoing review of the ALA 2015 Standards for Accreditation of Master’s Programs in Library and Information Studies has culminated in a draft revision.
 In conjunction with its stakeholders as part of its ALA charge “…to develop and formulate standards of education for library and information studies,” the ALA Committee on Accreditation (CoA) is pleased to be collecting feedback from the library and information studies (LIS) and professional community, educators, students, and the public to provide feedback on the 2022 draft.

-Provide Feedback on the 8raft 2022 ALA Accreditation Standards Revision
+Provide Feedback on the Draft 2022 ALA Accreditation Standards Revision

-- Take the survey to provide feedback Version 2 of the Proposed Revision to the 2015 Standards for Accreditation of Master’s Programs in Library and Information Studies Survey (surveymonkey.com) Survey to close January 18, 2023.
+- Take the survey to provide feedback Version 2 of the Proposed Revision to the 2015 Standards for Accreditation of Master’s Programs in Library and Information Studies Survey (surveymonkey.com) [Survey closed January 18, 2023]

 - Attend a forum via video conference on Friday, May 20, 2022 from 1:00-2:15pm.
 Register by contacting email@example.com with the subject line: Register for online Standards revision forum [Meeting recording: https://ala-events.zoom.us/rec/share/GXzSY_TAZjyVh8kGVb88IEl4fuTcgiPZV6o... ]